akioxz/akioxz/README.md

 </p>

 <h1>About Me</h1>
-<p>I'm Akio, a third-year BSIT student and an aspiring software engineer who loves building sleek mobile and web apps.
+<p>I'm Axel, a third-year BSIT student and an aspiring software engineer who loves building sleek mobile and web apps.
 Besides coding, I’m really into playing games like Genshin Impact, Honkai Star Rail, Wuthering Waves, and Mobile Legends.

 These games not only entertain me but also inspire my interest in software development.
 Seeing how complex and polished they are motivates me to improve my skills and maybe one day create games or apps that others will enjoy.